couchbaselabs/docs-ng/content/couchbase-sdk-ruby-1.3/appendix-release-notes.markdown

         # ["bar", 0, 11218368683493556224]]
         ```

-    1. `Fixnum` - you can also select specific replica node by its index in the cluster
+    1. `Fixnum` - you can also select specific replica node by its index in the cluster configuration.
-       configuration.
 It should be in interval `0...c.num_replicas`

-        ```
+        ```ruby
         0...c.num_replicas
         #=> 0...3
         c.get("foo", :replica => 1)